open-sauced/docs/docs/welcome/opensauced-intro.md

 ---
 id: opensauced-intro
-title: 'What is OpenSauced?'
+title: "What is OpenSauced?"
-sidebar_label: 'What is OpenSauced?'
+sidebar_label: "What is OpenSauced?"
 keywords:
-  - OpenSauced
+  - "opensauced"
 ---

 ## OpenSauced: Your Open Source Partner